When is the best time to go to Malaysia?

 The months with low numbers of tourists are: January, February, March, April, May, June, September, October and November.
 The number of visitors to Malaysia is high in: July, August and December.

-• Very low season in Malaysia: January, February, March, April, May, June, October and November.
+• Very low season in Malaysia: January, February, March, April, May, October and November.

-• Low season in Malaysia: September.
+• Low season in Malaysia: June and September.

 • High season in Malaysia: July.